Last Updated: 9 April 2020.

 Canada is hoping that entrepreneurs will be enticed by the World Bank’s recent finding that Canada is the best place in the G7 to start a business due to a strong banking system, growing job market, low taxes, and high standard of living.
 Also, a key selling point of the Canadian program is the fact that those accepted will be granted permanent residence in Canada—regardless of whether the business succeeds.
 This sets it apart from the programs of other countries.

 Canada’s program contrasts with the U.S. H1-B visa, which has been criticized for its slow processing times and extremely limited quotas.
-The Canadian program will allow up to 2,750 applications per year—though Citizenship and Immigration Minister Jason Kenney has stated that he does not anticipate that quota to be met in the first year.
-Processing times are expected to be six months or less.
+The Canadian program was ambitious at its inception, allowing up to 2,750 applications per year through its expedited process.
+Unfortunately, Canada has only admitted approximately 200 immigrant entrepreneurs through the Start-Up Visa Program since 2013, including dependents.

 Critics of Canada’s Start-Up Visa state that it is too limited and too risky.
 Venture capitalists in Canada are reputed to be risk-averse, so potential applicants may struggle to secure the requisite funding.
 Also, given the difficulty of predicting which start-up idea will thrive, Canada is taking a gamble in offering permanent status to those with an idea and Canadian funding.